702-660-7000

 “There is a great disturbance in the force.”

-First of all, the New York State Department of Financial Services has issued a warning in which they state they will be taking action against all insurers and agents who are misleading clients by using complex contracts which hide the risks associated with the purchase and ownership of all universal life insurance products, including Indexed Universal Life.
+Initially, the New York State Department of Financial Services announced their intention to crack down on insurers and agents who mislead clients through complex contracts that obscure the risks involved in buying and owning universal life insurance products, including Indexed Universal Life.

 These are some of the risks the department mentions which make the sale of universal life insurance products risky:

-Due to nearly 1,400 complaints from consumers within the state of New York, the superintendent of the Department of Financial Services is on record warning consumers and potential consumers to understand that the internal costs of these products increase every year and can be cost prohibitive in the later years.
-Furthermore, these products provide NO long-term guarantees of premium payments required, cash values accumulated or death benefits.
+Following nearly 1,400 consumer complaints in New York State, the superintendent of the Department of Financial Services issued a warning.
+He advised consumers and potential buyers to be aware that the internal costs of these products rise annually and may become unaffordable in later years.
+Moreover, he emphasized that these products offer no long-term guarantees regarding required premium payments, accumulated cash values, or death benefits.

 Over the last decade the sale of Indexed Universal Life has quintupled.
 But many say these types of policies are being sold using dishonest measures.
 According to Birny Birnbaum, director of the nonprofit Center for Economic Justice, “false promises and deceptive marketing” are commonly used and it would be best to “stay away from them.”